EliAndrewC/l7r/setting/l7r.md

 These sections emphasize the difficulties in integrating the Moto with the rest of Rokugan, both religiously and politically, due to the differences in their culture and practices.

-The Moto also practice a fundamentally different kind of horse culture than the rest of Rokugan, so this section outlines first how normal ("Stable") horse culture works and then discussed how the Moto vary from the norm.
+The Moto also practice a fundamentally different kind of horse culture than the rest of Rokugan, so this section outlines first how normal ("Stable") horse culture works and then discusses how the Moto vary from the norm.

 ### Stable Horse Culture